-The following quick start guide is applicable to versions of the UFS Medium-Range Weather Application that are on preconfigured or configurable machines as listed here.
+The following quick start guide is applicable to versions of the MR Weather App that are on preconfigured machines as listed here.
+For other machines, please refer to Chapter 5 before using the quick start guide.

 The workflow for building and running the App is built on the CIME (Common Infrastructure for Modeling Earth) framework.
 Please refer to the CIME Porting Documentation if CIME has not yet been ported to the target machine.